Performance

 This is a baseline configuration.
 National deployments can scale infrastructure up or horizontally to increase capacity further.
 Even on this small setup, the system never used more than half its available memory and experienced zero crashes or restarts.

-The performance numbers above measure **server-side speed only**.
-The experience on a user's device also depends on their internet connection, browser, and device capability.
+The numbers above measure server-side speed only.
+The actual experience on someone's device also depends on their internet connection, browser, and hardware.

-One known area of ongoing work is optimising how the browser handles large location datasets.
-In countries with tens of thousands of administrative areas (such as the Philippines with over 42,000 barangays), the client-side code that processes location data can cause slower page interactions.
-This is a known optimisation target and does not affect server performance or data integrity.
+One area we're still working on is how the browser handles large location datasets.
+In countries with tens of thousands of administrative areas (the Philippines has over 42,000 barangays), the client-side code that processes location data can make page interactions slower.
+It's a known optimisation target and doesn't affect server performance or data integrity.

 {% hint style="info" %}